jeanluc-w/golang-auth-api/README.md

 | GET    | /v1/list/restaurants/:id/history | getRestaurantListHistoryHandler | Get the list's revision history so you know who made what edits. |

-## Starting Golang (command prompt)
-Simply run `go run ./cmd/api` to start up the server.
-If tired of running into the Windows security popup, simply run `go build ./cmd/api && api.exe` so it will always run in the same folder, preventing the popup from repeated uses of running the server.

 ## Starting DB locally (WSL/linux)
 Login command (after completing setup): `psql -h localhost -d edibubble -U edibubble_admin -p 5432`